 Best Places for a Romantic Walk

 The Isle of Islay is a wonderful place to walk because it’s so quiet and remote.
 Also, there’s so little traffic so it’s easy to access trailheads.

 - American Monument: This two-mile roundtrip walk will take about 1.5 hours to complete.
-The monument sits atop a high cliff on the Oa (pronounced Oh) Peninsula.
+American Monument sits atop a high cliff on the Oa (pronounced Oh) Peninsula.
 Built in 1920, and dedicated by Woodrow Wilson, the American monument commemorates two ships (the Tuscania and Otranto) that sank off the nearby coast.
-From a height of about 450 feet, the short trek provides walkers with the some of the most spectacular views of Islay and the Atlantic Ocean.
+From a height of about 450 feet, the short trek provides walkers with some of the most spectacular views of Islay and the Atlantic Ocean.